-The main reason behind the herbs popularity as a culinary ingredient is its amazing flavor.
-The incredible versatility of the herb makes it a great addition to tea recipes, sweet biscuit recipes, as well as savoury spice blend recipes especially with pork or duck.
+The main reason behind the herb’s popularity as a culinary ingredient is its amazing flavour.
+The incredible versatility of the herb makes it a great addition to tea recipes, sweet biscuit recipes, as well as savoury spice blend recipes, especially with pork or duck.

-Due to significant similarity in flavor, aniseed seeds are often confused with star anise and licorice.
+Due to significant similarity in flavour, aniseed seeds are often confused with star anise and licorice.
 However, the fact is that the ingredients are completely different from each other Anise seed belongs to the Apiaceae family.
-It is related to other common cooking spices, including caraway, dill and fennel.
+It is related to other common cooking spices, including caraway, dill, and fennel.

 Star anise happens to be a star-shaped fruit from the magnolia family.
 Licorice, on the other hand, belongs to the Fabaceae family.
 It’s actually the root of Glycyrrhiza glabra.
-The reason for which these three completely unrelated plants produce the similar flavors is the common flavoring compound present in them.
+The reason for which these three completely unrelated plants produce similar flavours is the common flavouring compound present in them.
 Each of these three spices contains a substance known as anethole.

-Drinking an herbal infusion made from anise seeds can also be beneficial for common respiratory problems.
+Drinking a herbal infusion made from anise seeds can also be beneficial for common respiratory problems.
 As an anti-spasmodic, anise will help to ease coughing.
-With expectorant properties it can also relieve congestion, clearing mucus from airways.
-With good anti-microbial properties it is also helpful for fighting a bacterial or viral infection.
+With expectorant properties, it can also relieve congestion, clearing mucus from the airways.
+With good anti-microbial properties, it is also helpful for fighting a bacterial or viral infection.

 Soothing Anise Herbal Tea For Sore Throats

 - 1 tsp.
 Lavender